adamsoutar/bind-mousetrap-global/README.md

 ## License note

-This is a rewrite inspired by similar packages from  @ccampbell and @Elvynia.
+This is a rewrite inspired by similar packages from [ccampbell](https://github.com/ccampbell/mousetrap/tree/master/plugins/global-bind) and [Elvynia](https://github.com/Elvynia/mousetrap-global-bind).
 It does not contain any of their code.